It’s been well over a decade since Sharp designed the first microwave drawer.

-In short, this microwave drawer embodies the quality and ease of use we expect from a high-spec appliance such as this.
+In short, this Sharp SMD2480cs microwave drawer embodies the quality and ease of use we expect from a high-spec appliance such as this.
 It takes everything negative about using a microwave, and either removes the annoyance or minimizes it.

 Instead of being a space-consuming eyesore, it’s a space-saving delight.
 Instead of worrying about how to microwave food properly, it’s sensor handles everything.
 Instead of fighting with an awkwardly sized, awkwardly placed microwave box – you’re easily placing dishes in and out of a waist-height drawer.

 I personally just love the modern, minimalistic design, and the hidden digital control panel just seals the deal for me.

 Those are the good parts, but there’s some bad in there too.

 Obviously, the price is ridiculous for a microwave.
 At over $1,000 – there’s a real price to pay for all that ease and convenience.
 But for the customer that prioritizes time-saving, functionality, and incredible design?
 You couldn’t ask for better.